 Track mileage automatically

-Fringe benefits are non-monetary perks an employer provides to an employee on top of their wages or in the case of a salary sacrifice arrangement – in lieu of a portion of wages.
-For example, if the employer provides a business-owned car for the employee’s personal use.
+Fringe benefits are non-monetary perks an employer provides to an employee on top of their wages or, in the case of a salary sacrifice arrangement – instead of a portion of wages.
+For example, when you provide a company car for the employee’s personal use.

 The key term in deciding this is ‘personal use.’

-A supplied car is not considered a fringe benefit if it’s solely meant to help the employee do their job.
+A company car is not considered a fringe benefit if it’s solely meant to help the employee do their job.

 Example: If the worker uses a company car only to run deliveries as part of their work duties and not for private use, then it wouldn’t be considered a fringe benefit.